 This rule applies to ALL PANEL PARTICIPANTS: Chairs, Paper Presenters and Discussants.
 However, please note that an individual may serve multiple roles WITHIN ONE PANEL.
 For example, an individual may serve as both chair and discussant or as paper presenter and chair on the SAME PANEL.
 Panel organizers must confirm that the proposed panelists are listed on their proposal only.
 The name of a single individual on more than one proposal could threaten the chance of acceptance of every proposal involved.
 Note: Individuals may ORGANIZE more than one panel.

-• Toward this end, the Program Committee will expect strict compliance with the , which assures inclusion in the printed Program, and will expect the in-person participation of all those named in successful proposals.
+The Program Committee will expect strict compliance with the DECEMBER 4 DEADLINE FOR PARTICIPANT REGISTRATION, which assures inclusion in the printed Program, and will expect the in-person participation of all those named in successful proposals.

-• The program committee has noted a growing number of "no-shows" among panel participants.
+The Program Committee has noted a growing number of "no-shows" among panel participants.
 It is disrespectful toward fellow panelists and audiences, and unfair to those applicants who were not selected for inclusion on the program.
-Therefore, sessions will be closely monitored at the Philadelphia conference to note all no-shows.
+Therefore, sessions will be closely monitored to note all no-shows.
 Participants who fail to notify the AAS secretariat in advance that they will not be able to attend the conference and participate in their panel session will not be allowed to submit a proposal for the following year's conference.

 The Program Committee considers the annual conference program to be primarily a collection of Organized Panels.
-For that reason, we accept a far higher percentage of panel proposals than individual paper submissions.
+For that reason, we accept a far higher percentage of panel proposals (approximately 70%) than individual paper submissions (approximately 10%) .
 The Committee will look favorably on imaginative panels that address issues of interest to a wide constituency, incorporate comparative perspectives, or cross disciplinary boundaries.
 The criteria on which the Committee focuses are:

 • Intellectual quality of the research (originality of material or interpretations, soundness of methodology, knowledge of the field, etc.).